AsiiaPine/ice_runner/README.md

         sudo apt-get update
         sudo apt-get install mosquitto mosquitto-clients
         ```
+    - Change ice runner configuration in `ice_configuration.yml` (you can change the configuration using telegram bot's command `/config`)
     - Run the script with the specified id for the raspberry pi.
 This id is used for MQTT communication and in telegram bot commands.
         ```bash
         python raspberry/main.py --id 1